Growing Lemon Balm

 chopped-lemon-balm.jpg

 To grow lemon balm, buy just one plant and split it into 2-3 smaller divisions.
-Allow them to grow all spring and summer, then harvest the leaves before they flower.
+Allow plants to grow all spring and summer, and then harvest the leaves before they flower.
 In fall, split those 2-3 plants into more if you want to multiply your plants.
 Plant immediately and they will come back next spring in most zones.
+To prevent its spread in the garden, try growing lemon balm in a container, where you can place it near a doorway or patio for easy harvesting.

 Edible Plants For Sale